 The higher the MOI, the more the club is resistant to twisting at impact when the ball doesn’t make contact at the center of mass.
 The more the club (and hence the face) resists twisting at impact, the closer to the target line the ball will start and the less ball speed will be lost.

 Many drivers have high MOI as a selling point.
-This will certainly add stability to your shots and help you find more fairways, but you tend to get slightly reduced distance and higher backspin as a tradeoff.
+This will certainly add stability to your shots and help you find more fairways, but you tend to get reduced distance and higher backspin as a tradeoff.

 3. Distance